Welcome to Musings by Chris Hayduk

 About Me

-In my day job, I am a Machine Learning Engineer at Meta working on applied AI & machine learning research for our ads ranking models.
 In my previous role, I served as the Lead Machine Learning Engineer for Drug Discovery at Deloitte, where I created biomedical knowledge graphs, trained & finetuned drug discovery AI models, and developed workflows for in-silico drug optimization.

 My academic background includes: